Targeted Pain Relief. No Pills, No GI Side Effects.

 RX Pain Gel

-Prescription-strength topical ketorolac.
-Originally formulated for the Boston Red Sox.
-Applied directly over the inflamed bursa — hip, shoulder, or knee.
+Prescription-strength topical ketorolac, formulated by the same compounding team that works with professional sports organizations, including the Boston Red Sox.
+Applied directly over the inflamed bursa: hip, shoulder, or knee.
 The medication absorbs through the skin to the superficial bursa structure.
 Topical NSAIDs are listed in clinical guidelines for bursitis treatment.
 No GI side effects, no systemic exposure.

 • Prescription-strength ketorolac (topical NSAID)